Imagine Who You Could be in a Year from Now…

 –Musonius Rufus, Lectures, 6.5

-Some will be very simple, some a little more challenging, but all practical and useful, with excellent transfer to improve your health, mobility, strength, resilience, mindfulness, and overall well-being.
+Some will be very simple, some more challenging, but all practical and helpful, with excellent transfer to improve your health, mobility, strength, resilience, mindfulness, and overall well-being.
 Small changes, great results.
 The keyword is a compound effect: 1+1=3.

 - Life hacks + lifestyle!

 - Minimum time commitment – from a few minutes a day (daily habits) to 30-45 minutes a few times a week (dedicated practice sessions)

 - Minimal equipment or no equipment is needed

 - Select what you need/want, mix & match – follow the full program, or select the most beneficial habits and exercises for YOU.